juji-io/docs/docs/concept.md

 ### Exception Topic

-These topics are tried last, and they handle cases where the bot has failed to cope with a situation, so that the conversation can still go on.
+These topics are tried last, and they handle cases where the bot has failed to cope with a situation, so that the conversation may still go on.
 These include system errors, REP scripting mistakes, and so on.
 These topics again normally are written by Juji, but you can write your own as well.